newrelic-experimental/newrelic-ibm-mq-monitor/README.md

 # [Warning: This is a Deprecated Repository] New Relic integration for IBM MQ (newrelic-ibm-mq-monitor)

 The newrelic ibm mq monitor allows you to monitor the performance of MQ Objects like channels and queues while also enabling easy alerting.

+## Archival Notice ##
+As of July 15 2022 we are archiving this experimental integration project for IBM MQ.
+We recommend using  the official New Relic  [integration for IBM MQ](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/ibmmq-monitoring-integration/) to collect IBM MQ metrics.

 ## Installation and Starting the monitor